-This term refers to the minimum value of a course.
+This term refers to the minimum value of a unit.
 It is used to:

-- provide students with a guide to the amount of work a course may involve
+- provide students with a guide to the amount of work a unit may involve

 - indicate a student's enrolment load

-- define the requirements for an award in the program structure
+- define the requirements for an award in the course structure

-- quantify the recognition of any credit for prior study or learning
+- quantify the recognition of any credit for prior learning

-- assist in the calculation of a student's weighted grade-point-average (WGPA), and
+- assist in calculating a student's grade point average (GPA), and

-- indicate the progress of a student towards completion of an award.
+- indicate the student’s progress towards completion of an award.

-One unit of credit equates to an expectation of approximately two hours of student work per week in a term and is the minimum credit value completion requirement for eligibility to graduate.
-For example, six units of credit has an expectation of approximately 12 hours of student work per week.
-This work may be made up of but not limited to: lectures, tutorials, laboratory work, assignment work, and self study.
+One credit point equates to an expectation of approximately two hours of student work per week in a term and is the minimum credit value completion requirement for eligibility to graduate.
+For example, six credit points has an expectation of approximately 12 hours of student work per week.
+This work may be made up of but not limited to lectures, tutorials, laboratory work, assignment work, and self-study.

 (Credit points was formerly known as ‘units of credit’.)